 For example, there are shovelers, with their glossy dark green heads and chestnut sides, stirring up the water to dabble for insects with their extraordinary beaks.
 The brilliantly-named wigeon, which prefer nibbling grass beside the water, can be heard whistling to one another, and the tiny teal, the smallest duck we see, bobs at the water’s edge.

 You might even be lucky enough to see some more elusive wetland residents such as bitterns or otters.
 Both of these water specialists have made a comeback thanks to better legal protection, cleaned-up waterways and new reedbeds.
 Bitterns are the incredibly well-camouflaged relative of the more familiar grey heron.
 With a streaked pattern of black and brown feathers, they blend in perfectly with the reeds around them.

 Seeing an otter is a real thrill.
 It’s hoped that the resurgence of their population may help drive down numbers of the American mink that have driven water voles to the brink of being lost from our rivers.

 As well as giving us these obvious visible highlights, wetlands are quietly getting on with the business of making our world a better place to live in.
 They’re crucial in fighting the climate crisis: the world’s healthiest peatlands keep twice as much carbon locked away as all of earth’s forests.
 They soak up excess water, reducing the risk of flooding for many communities.

-So if you have a wetland nearby and need to take some local exercise and catch your breath, why not try your neighbourhood watery oasis?
+So if you have a wetland nearby and need to take some local exercise, why not try your neighbourhood watery oasis?